Umuzi-org/ACN-syllabus/content/national-qualifications-framework/ncit/content/presenting-your-findings/_index.md

 **Feedback**

 Feedback is crucial to learning any skill.
 When you have worked on something closely and for a long time it can be hard to step back and assess it objectively.
-Like with your report which you gave to classmates to proofread, ask for constructive criticism from a friend or, depending on your audience, after the presentation ask your audience how they think it went.
+Like with your report which you gave to classmates to proofread, ask for constructive criticism from a friend or, depending on your audience after the presentation ask your audience how they think it went.
 You could even ask them to anonymously write their feedback down.

 ### 6. Next steps